 On the other hand, if you are at an intermediate or advanced level, and/or have particular thematic or cultural areas you would like to focus on, then private lessons may be best.

-Conversation is the one skill you can’t really practice on your own, so for most students it’s important to get conversational practice during class, whether it be private or group.
+Conversation is the one skill you can’t really practice alone, so for most students it’s important to get conversational practice during class, whether it be private or group.
 I do try to provide a lot of speaking practice during all types of classes.
 I will also try to help you develop contacts in the community so that you can practice outside of class, and introduce you to various recordings, online resources, learning apps, movies, cultural events, and other resources to help you use your Hindi-Urdu between lessons.
 Some are also listed on the Resources page of this site.

 If for some reason, the cost is untenable for you, please let me know and we’ll see what we can figure out.